oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

    Installed Python-3.7.10 to /home/user/.pyenv/versions/3.7.10
    ```

-4. Create a virtual environment for oppia depending on the python version installed.
-If you have MacOS >= 12.3,
+4. Create a virtual environment for oppia depending on the python version installed using the command below:

+    `pyenv virtualenv <python-version> oppia`, where `python-version` could be `3.7.13` or `3.7.10`

+     This is how it looks like:

    ```console
    $ pyenv virtualenv 3.7.10 oppia